 Charlotte Hughes and her siblings recall a wonderful childhood in Rayleigh, England.
 Their mother Claire worked from home making realistic dolls, so she could also be a stay-at-home mom and spend time with her children.
 But when Charlotte was just 20 years old, the family learned the most devastating news: Claire had peritoneal mesothelioma.

 Asbestos has been banned in the United Kingdom since 1999, but even with a ban in place there are still around 2,500 mesothelioma diagnoses in England each year.
-Mesothelioma develops slowly over many years, meaning many citizens exposed even 50 years ago may still be diagnosed for years to come.
+Mesothelioma develops slowly over many years, meaning many citizens exposed to asbestos even 50 years ago may still be diagnosed for years to come.
 Even with a ban, old uses of asbestos remain in thousands of buildings and homes, putting even more at risk of exposure.

 “It was gutting to think that she would have been between the ages of 2 and 12 when she was exposed, and she was but an innocent child,” Charlotte recently told the Mesothelioma Cancer Alliance, “the same age as my little sister when potentially she contracted this disease, and that we had lived a life of not knowing that this was slowly taking her away from us.”